RBMHTechnology/eventuate/src/sphinx/index.rst

 Eventuate
 =========

-Eventuate is a toolkit for building applications composed of event-driven and event-sourced services that collaborate by exchanging events over shared event logs.
+Eventuate is a toolkit for building applications composed of event-driven and event-sourced services that communicate via causally ordered event streams.
 Services can either be co-located on a single node or distributed up to global scale.
 Services can also be replicated with causal consistency and remain available for writes during network partitions.
 Eventuate has a Java_ and Scala_ API, is written in Scala and built on top of `Akka`_, a toolkit for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 Eventuate

 - provides abstractions for building stateful event-sourced services, persistent and in-memory query databases and event processing pipelines
-- provides services a reliable and partition-tolerant event bus with causal event ordering and distribution options up to global scale
+- enables services to communicate over a reliable and partition-tolerant event bus with causal event ordering and distribution up to global scale
 - supports stateful service replication with causal consistency and concurrent state updates with automated and interactive conflict resolution
 - provides implementations of operation-based CRDTs as specified in `A comprehensive study of Convergent and Commutative Replicated Data Types`_
 - supports the development of *always-on* applications by allowing services to be distributed across multiple availability zones (locations)